Structural Periodic Vector Autoregressions: Introduction

-This paper is constructed as follows.
-Section \ref{Section_PVAR} introduces PVAR processes, their stationary higher-dimensional VAR representation and states conditions for (periodic) stationarity.
-In Section \ref{Section_Estimation}, we find a representation of PVAR models suitable for estimation purposes and derive (constrained) least-squares estimators for the PVAR parameters.
-In comparison to \cite{ursu2009modelling} and \cite{boubacar2023estimating}, we extend their approach for the constrained estimation of PVAR parameters by allowing also for practically relevant constraints \emph{across seasons}.
+This paper is organized as follows.
+Section \ref{Section_PVAR} introduces PVAR processes and their properties.
+In Section \ref{Section_Estimation}, we derive (contraint) least-squares estimation for the PVAR parameters that extend the approaches of \cite{ursu2009modelling} and \cite{boubacar2023estimating} by allowing also for practically relevant constraints \emph{across seasons}.
 We provide asymptotic theory for the (constrained) estimators of the PVAR parameters under (possibly weak) periodic white noise assumptions.
-Section \ref{Section_SPVAR} introduces the structural PVAR model, which enables a direct structural analysis of periodic time series without prior seasonal adjustment, and states asymptotic properties of (structural) impulse responses.
+Section \ref{Section_SPVAR} introduces the structural PVAR model, which enables a direct structural analysis of periodic time series without prior seasonal adjustment.
+We discuss two identification schemes for SPVAR models and derive asymptotic theory for corresponding (structural) impulse response analysis.
 Section \ref{Section_Bootstrapping} proposes suitable residual-based seasonal bootstrap methods for the construction of confidence intervals and provides bootstrap consistency results.
-Following the analysis of \cite{peersman2005caused}, a real data application on IP, INF and FFR is provided in Section \ref{Section_Data}, while Section \ref{Section_Conclusion} summarizes our findings.
-All proofs and additional figures are deferred to supplementary material.
+Further, a test for seasonality in impulse responses is introduced.
+A real data application on seasonally unadjusted IP, INF and FFR is provided in Section \ref{Section_Data}, while Section \ref{Section_Conclusion} summarizes our findings.
+All proofs and additional figures are deferred to the appendix.